About the role

 The position will work across antenatal, birthing and postnatal services within the community and hospital services.

-Patients – Demonstrates clinical experience and contemporary culturally safe knowledge and respect for the unique and diverse needs of refugee women, families and people delivering quality, safe patient centred care.
-Identifies risks and escalates when required and works within the standards of practice and scope of a Clinical Midwife for refugee and NESB women.
+Patients – Demonstrates clinical experience and contemporary knowledge and respect for the unique and diverse needs of perinatal women with mental health conditions, families and people delivering quality, safe patient centred care.
+Identifies risks and escalates when required and works within the standards of practice and scope of a Clinical Midwife perinatal mental health.

-Improvement – Identifies and participates in culturally appropriate service improvement initiatives including supporting peers across community and hospital providers.
+Improvement – Identifies and participates in service improvement initiatives including supporting peers across community and hospital providers.

-Relationships – Works collaboratively with refugee women, families, clients and colleagues across the system of health.
+Relationships – Works collaboratively with perinatal women with mental health conditions, families, clients and colleagues across the system of health.
 Positively contributes to a culturally safe environment building of trust, support and compassion within a woman centred and family friendly framework.

 How to apply